Key Takeaways

 Personal Style

-Hair should resound life.
-If you operate, sauté and drive, you require a style that knots up quickly and slips back into place.
-If you dress tailored, clean edges and a neat part might suit.
-If you adore soft lines, long layers with curtain bangs can complement that vibe, especially for those with an oval face shape.
+Hair should suit your life.
+If you need a style that ties up quickly and falls back into place, keep that practical need in mind.
+If you dress in a more tailored way, clean edges and a neat part may suit you.
+If you prefer soft lines, long layers with curtain bangs can complement that vibe.

-Style and balance change with bang and length.
+Style and balance change with bang weight and overall length.
 Heavy bangs can shorten facial length, while one-length styles can elongate it.
-On oval faces—malleable by definition—avoid heavy bangs and blunt one-length cuts in the name of balance to maintain a balanced look.
+On oval faces, avoid adding heaviness just for the sake of it if a lighter shape already feels more balanced.

 Go for an asymmetrical bob, a shoulder-length flicked lob, or long soft curls to polish your overall appearance.
 Beyond your face shape, build a mood board with global icons you admire.
 Pin wardrobes, makeup, and hair together so your cut sits in the same story.